-RTYDS selects up to four theatre companies to take part in this scheme and works with the artistic directors to recruit a resident assistant director through an open application process.
+The RTYDS Board selects the host theatre companies to take part in the scheme, and RTYDS works closely with the artistic directors to recruit a resident assistant director through an open application process.

-There is no upper age limit but the director must be over 18 years old and resident in the UK at point of application.
+There is no upper age limit, but the director must be over 18 years old and resident in the UK at point of application.

-You can apply for more than one of our programmes at the same time.
+You can take part in more than one of our programmes at the same time.
 If you do so, you need to make clear how the strands would complement and support each other and demonstrate that you have the capacity to support more than one initiative.

-The residency will start within six months of your successful application and the participant must be offered a professional production as part of the residency.
+The residency will start in September 2020 and the participant must be offered a professional production as part of the residency.
 The production should involve professional actors and a full creative team.